rcqx/weblog/README.md

-# Weblog: Authorization rules 👮 🚓
+# Weblog: API endpoints 🕸️🕸️

 >  A multi-user blog application with time-stamped entries built with RoR